NativeScript/docs/content/guide/core/application.md

 androidApp.registerBroadcastReceiver()
 ```

-For a complete example that shows how to register a broadcast receiver with a custom intent filter, visit the following link.
+For a complete example that shows how to register a broadcast receiver with a custom intent filter, visit the following link:

 <!-- Preview: https://stackblitz.com/edit/nativescript-stackblitz-templates-khnhes?file=app/app.ts -->
 For system intent filters, see [Standard Broadcast Actions](https://developer.android.com/reference/android/content/Intent#standard-broadcast-actions).